 RIDER and BAZING (fl 1793) was a short-lived London-based partnership between glassmaker and profilist Thomas Rider (dec. after 1793), and goldsmith and jeweller William Bazing (1762-1812).
-From 1784, painting accomplished profiles - mainly on glass, Rider also promoted a broad range of engraved and enamelled glassware, and Bazing possibly became Rider's employee prior to trading as his partner, for within months of Rider's first recorded profile, Bazing would, in February 1785, complete his 7-year apprenticeship.
-Certainly the enamelling and engraving of Rider's wares required the skills of a goldsmith and jeweller, and Bazing was both.
+From 1784, painting distictive and accomplished profiles - mainly on glass, Rider also promoted a broad range of engraved and enamelled glassware, and it's possible Bazing first became Rider's employee prior to trading as his partner, as within months of Rider's first recorded profile, Bazing would, in February 1785, complete his 7-year apprenticeship.
+While it appears unlikely Bazing painted any profiles, the enamelling and engraving of Rider's wares certainly required the skills of a goldsmith and jeweller, and current research revealed Bazing was both.

-Considering the partnership's brief duration, it's perhaps unsuprising only 2 trade labelled profiles are recorded.
-Both are painted on glass, one on flat, one on convex glass, both are of the 'standard' height of 3 3/4" (9.5 cm), both are above the commonplace and both are examples of Rider's often individualistic methods of presentation.
+Considering the partnership's brief duration, it's, perhaps, unsuprising only 2 'Rider and Bazing' trade labelled profiles are recorded.
+Both, painted on flat or convex glass are bust sized, both are of the 'standard' height of 3 3/4" (9.5 cm), both are above the commonplace and examples of Rider's often individualistic methods of presentation ( see Thomas Rider revision-Artists Index).

-Painted on flat glass, the 1st profile is backed with plaster overlaid with gold leaf.
-Another ca.1785 example is illustrated in McKechnie.
+The 1st profile (painted on flat glass) is backed with plaster overlaid with gold leaf.
+Another, ca.1785, example is illustrated in McKechnie.
 Rider's trade labels advertised works '...on a Gold Ground in a manner entirely new', and though prevalent on the Continent, they were certainly a new offering for home consumption.
-However, the rarity of profiles and the absence of professsional imitators suggests the style attracted little custom in Britain.
+However, the rarity of such profiles and absence of professsional imitators suggests the style attracted little custom in Britain.

 The 2nd profile housed in an oval giltwood frame, was finely painted on convex glass and backed with 'topaz' tinted gessoed glass.
 Rider was the sole London-based artist backing likenesses with gessoed glass, only itinerant profilists Richard and Walter Jorden (fl.ca.1776-ca.1786), Mrs.Ames (fl.1785-1787) and Thomas Johnson (fl.ca.1788-ca.1792) of Harrogate, Yorks, applied the same decorative trait.